 Consider the following Evangelical beliefs.
 Do they make sense to you?

 - The Bible is a divine text?
 Inerrant text?
 Infallible text?

-- Universe created in six twenty-four hour days?
+- The universe was created in six twenty-four-hour days?

-- Adam and Eve the first humans and the mother and father of the human race?
+- Adam and Eve are the first humans and the mother and father of the human race?

 - Adam and Eve were tempted to sin by a talking snake who walked upright?

 - All humans are sinners because Adam and Eve disobeyed God and ate fruit from a forbidden tree?

 - The story of Noah, the Ark, and universal flood?

 - Fallen angels having sex with human women, producing hybrid children?

 - Jesus was born of a virgin?
 His mother was impregnated by the Holy Spirit?